BastiTee/basti-site/_posts/2016-11-12-awesome-github-projects.md

 [docker/docker](https://github.com/docker/docker) Docker - the open-source application container engine

+[jessfraz/dockerfiles](https://github.com/jessfraz/dockerfiles) Various Dockerfiles I use on the desktop and on servers.

 [saltstack/salt](https://github.com/saltstack/salt) Software to automate the management and configuration of any infrastructure or application at scale.

 [puppetlabs/puppet](https://github.com/puppetlabs/puppet) Server automation framework and application